-I personally wouldn’t usually consider 2,300′ elevation gain to be strenuous, but this hike really tapped us out by the end of the day.
+I personally wouldn’t usually consider 2,300′ elevation gain to be strenuous.
+But this hike really tapped us out by the end of the day.
 Of course we started this particular day out with a bit of a bang, so maybe that’s why!

-Now… lets just think about this for a moment, here we are basically crashing through the woods making lots of noise just like you’re supposed to, yet this bear didn’t get out of the way at all, in fact he seemed a bit curious which was enough to get us in motion right back down the ridge.
+Now… lets just think about this for a moment, here we are basically crashing through the woods making lots of noise just like you’re supposed to.
+Yet this bear didn’t get out of the way at all.
+In fact he seemed a bit curious which was enough to get us in motion right back down the ridge.

-Once we emerged back onto semi-civilized ground, we came to the shores of Red Rock Lake which is beautiful enough to be a destination of it’s own!
+But there really wasn’t any possible way around the bear because the ridge we were on had cliffs all around it!
+Once we emerged back onto semi-civilized ground, we came to the shores of Red Rock Lake.
+This lake is beautiful enough to be a destination of it’s own!
+(See 2 photos above.)

 Next up was Bullhead Lake with Swiftcurrent Glacier in the far off distance.

 As the trail begins to climb, you’ll see the whole chain of lakes down the valley where you came from.
 Once you reach some higher elevations, the trail begins to narrow and the drop off is significant.

-Our views became really restricted as the fire smoke blew in from the local wildfires, so I’m missing photos for some of the amazing views you’ll see along the way.
+Our views became really restricted as the fire smoke blew in from the local wildfires.
+So I’m missing photos for some of the amazing views you’ll see along the way.
 This hike was amazing enough that we’re already planning a second trip to get all the views we missed!

 I just want to mention that you can hike to this lookout from 3 different starting points.
 The most common route is to begin on the Loop Trail for Granite Chalet, after you reach the chalet it’s an additional few miles and a bit of steep elevation to reach the lookout.

-On our way in, we noticed a couple of nice swimming spots in the Red Rock Falls area, and we definitely knew we were going to be spending some time there on the way back!
+On our way in, we noticed a couple of nice swimming spots in the Red Rock Falls area.
+So we definitely knew we were going to be spending some time there on the way back!

-Not to get too soppy or anything, but that’s exactly why I love getting out for mountain adventures on the weekends because it always puts life’s stresses into perspective, and reminds me just how good I have it.
+Not to get too sentimental or anything, but that’s exactly why I love getting out for mountain adventures.
+These weekend adventures always puts life’s stresses into perspective, and reminds me just how good I have it.